I did not work during the 2014 calendar year—do I still need to file a federal tax return?

 YES; ALL international students and scholars who were physically present in the U.S. for one or more days during the 2014 calendar year (January 1, 2014 to December 31, 2014) are required by law to file a U.S. Federal Income Tax Return to substantiate their non-residency status, regardless if you earned any U.S.-source income.

 This is my first time filing taxes and I do not understand!
 What are taxes all about?

-Every January your employer (including Brandeis University) will give you a W-2 form, which states all the money you have earned in the past year.
-In March you may receive a 1042-S form, which states the taxable portion of stipend or fellowship income (it will not include tuition scholarship amounts as these are exempt from tax).
+Every January your employer (including Brandeis University) may issue you a Form W-2, which states all the money you have earned in the past year.
+In March, you may receive a Form 1042-S, which states the taxable portion of stipend or fellowship income (it will not include tuition scholarship amounts as these are exempt from tax).
+You may receive a W-2 and 1042-S, or you may just receive a W-2 or just a 1042-S, depending on the nature of your income.
 Generally, the income tax rate for non-residents (for tax purposes) is approximately 30%, unless you are eligible for a tax treaty which lessens your tax burden.
-Information on tax treaty eligibility is available online with the U.S. Internal Revenue Service (www.irs.gov); please refer to Publication 519 “U.S. Tax Guide for Aliens” and Publication 901 “U.S. Tax Treaties” .
+Information on tax treaty eligibility is available online with the U.S. Internal Revenue Service (www.irs.gov); please refer to IRS Publication 519 “U.S. Tax Guide for Aliens” and IRS Publication 901 “U.S. Tax Treaties” .